-When the Federal Communications Commission (FCC) voted on December 14 to repeal net neutrality rules, it was the latest, but hardly the last move in a hotly contested battle over regulating Internet service providers (ISPs).
-Professor of Law Christopher Jon Sprigman is in the process of writing a brief on behalf of members of Congress.
+When the Federal Communications Commission (FCC) voted to repeal net neutrality rules in December 2017, it was the latest but hardly the last move in a hotly contested battle over regulating Internet service providers (ISPs).
+Professor Christopher Jon Sprigman is in the process of writing a brief on behalf of members of Congress.
 Sen. Ed Markey (D-Mass.), Rep. Anna Eshoo (D-Ca.), and 103 of their Congressional colleagues filed the brief on August 28, 2018.
 An intellectual property expert who focuses broadly on how rules shape creativity and innovation, Sprigman answered some questions—and offered some of his own views—on the topic.

 How did net neutrality come about?

 Twenty years ago, many people accessed the internet through services like AOL, a so-called “walled garden.”
 So you got internet access from AOL but you also used their email, newsfeed, bulletin board—all bundled with internet access.
 That’s no longer true.
 Now most people get their internet services from either a cable company or a telephone company, and they use broadband to access email or the New York Times or cloud services from Microsoft.
 These services have nothing to do with the cable company—people are using broadband internet access basically like the telephone.

 After studying this shift, the FCC in 2015 reclassified broadband as a telecommunication service.
 This gave them much more regulatory authority over the industry, and they used this power to put in place strong net neutrality rules designed to prevent ISPs from discriminating against providers of content and services.
-Now the FCC has reversed course, but they are going to have to explain to a court what changed in the last two years so that we are operating more in an AOL-like environment than we thought.
+Now the FCC has reversed course.

 Are there any elements of this net neutrality debate that you feel are being overlooked?